jkulesza/TikZ-Previewer/README.md

 at which point the executable can be moved to the user's preferred location.

-Alternatively, the `development` directory has a crude `build.sh` script that will automate building on the command line (currently only setup for OS X).
+Alternatively, the `development` directory has a crude `build.sh` script that will automate building on the command line (currently only setup for macOS with a non-standard Homebrew configuration).

 ## Notes regarding Building